rcuocolo/PROSTATEx_masks/README.md

 Formatted for typical journal use: Cuocolo R, Comelli A, Stefano A, et al (2021) Deep learning whole-gland and zonal prostate segmentation on a public MRI dataset.
 J Magn Reson Imaging. https://doi.org/10.1002/jmri.27585

-A second paper focused on the QA process and lesion segemntation is still under review.
+A second paper focused on the QA process and lesion segmentation is still under review.
 Details will be made available when possible.

 ## License